Caring for Ngunawal pathways

 The project emanates from a small Molonglo Catchment Group ‘seed’ project on 2.35-hectare Block 2 section 128 Yarralumla that was funded by ACT Environment grant in 2014-15, and again in 2015-16.
 That project focused on improving biodiversity value and ecological resilience while enhancing the cultural landscape context (recognising the overlapping Aboriginal, historical and present-day aspects) of a portion of threatened inner-city remnant of native woodland habitat, set close to the shoreline of Lake Burley Griffin.

 A site management plan was produced as an outcome of the early projects and is being updated as work progresses.
-The ongoing commitment to the woodland habitat has strengthened relationships between Molonglo Catchment Group, Buru Ngunawal Aboriginal Corporation, PCS Park Care groups, Greening Australia and Friends of Grasslands.
+The ongoing commitment to the woodland habitat has strengthened relationships between Molonglo Catchment Group, Buru Ngunawal Aboriginal Corporation, PCS Park Care groups, Transport Canberra and City Services, Greening Australia and Friends of Grasslands.

 The community now refers to Block 2 as “Bullan Mura”, which means “women’s pathway” in Ngunawal language.
 The Ngunawal Pathway projects are providing a model with which to engage the wider community across the entire traditional Ngunawal territory.